-Two Jackson School graduate students have been awarded Boren Fellowships for the academic year 2018-2019.
+Two Jackson School graduate students have been awarded David L. Boren Fellowships for the academic year 2018-2019.
 Benjamin Kantner, who is pursuing a M.A. in International Studies with a focus on political ecology in the Brazilian Amazon, will head to Brazil to further his Portuguese language skills.
 He boosted his language learning by also being selected as a Center for Global Studies Foreign Language and Area Studies (FLAS) Fellow (Portuguese) in Summer 2017 and Academic Year 2017-2018, which led him to ethnographic research with an indigenous community in the Tapajós Basin.
 Both the Center for West European Studies, also a federally-funded resource center housed in the Jackson School, and the Center for Global Studies, support faculty in Portuguese language instruction, including for Kantner.

 “While this will be my fourth time going back to South Korea to study, I can’t wait for what’s in store,” says Leibson.
 “In addition to improving my Korean language skills, my personal goals for this upcoming trip include running in the Gyeongju Cherry Blossom Run (for the second time!), hiking Hallasan, visiting Ulleungdo, and keeping up my Mandarin skills.”
-In summer 2015, Leibson studied at Yonsei University, and in summer 2017 at Seoul National University on a federally-funded Foreign Language and Area Studies Fellowship, awarded by the Jackson School’s Korean Studies Program.
+In summer 2015, Leibson studied at Yonsei University, and in summer 2017 at Seoul National University on a federally-funded Foreign Language and Area Studies Fellowship, awarded by the Jackson School’s East Asia Center.
 After graduation, Leibson hopes to undertake a graduate program with a focus on International Relations and East Asia.

 “To continue to play a leadership role in the world, it is vital that America’s future leaders have a deep understanding of the rest of the world,” says University of Oklahoma President David Boren, who as a U.S. Senator was the principal author of the legislation that created the National Security Education Program and the scholarships and fellowships that bear his name.
 “As we seek to lead through partnerships, understanding of other cultures and languages is absolutely essential.”